bitovi/academy/src/technology-consulting/2-specific-goals.md

 The primary goal of a technology consultant is to add value to your client.

 The primary goal of your client _should_ be to add value to their customers.
-Therefore, [learn-technology-consulting/product-management] techniques and methodologies must also be designed to add value to customers.
+Therefore, [learn-technology-consulting/prioritization prioritization] techniques and methodologies must also be designed to add value to customers.

 But the first step in managing a project is to establish clear goals that are well understood by everyone throughout